 A stroke occurs when the blood supply to your brain is interrupted or reduced, which can end up causing your brain cells to die by depriving the brain of oxygen and nutrients.
 A stroke may be caused by a blocked artery or bursting of a blood vessel.
 Stroke risks include high blood pressure, high cholesterol, heart disease, diabetes, being overweight, previous stroke, tobacco use, alcohol use, and lack of physical activity.

 In 2015 alone, 146,571 Americans died from unintentional injuries.
 Accidental falls, motor vehicle accidents, and accidental poisonings made up over 75 percent of these deaths.
 Overall risks include lack of seatbelt use, lack of motorcycle helmet use, unsafe consumer products, drug and alcohol use (including prescription drug misuse), exposure to occupational hazards, and unsafe home and community environments.

 Your choices play a role in your life expectancy

-The previously mentioned 900,000 premature deaths every year leave many families emotionally drained and with 3 in 10 American households having no life insurance coverage whatsoever, these deaths leave many families financially drained as well.
+The previously mentioned 900,000 sudden deaths every year leave many families emotionally drained and with 3 in 10 American households having no life insurance coverage whatsoever, these deaths leave many families financially drained as well.
 Don’t be one of these statistics.
 Make a decision to get healthy and stay healthy for you and for your loved ones.
 Protect them with life insurance too.
-To get an instant term life insurance quote, all you need to let us know is your zip code, gender, age, and whether or not you smoke.
-We do not need to give us any contact information until you’re ready to apply.

 Photo credit to: Andrea Esuli